shang-chuanshun0437/hello-indexeddb/README.md

 let obj = await idb.find('name', 'tomy')
 ```

+If you find a key which is not in indexes, no results will return.

 ### query(key, value, compare)

 Get objects by one name of its indexes key and certain value. i.e.